-15788 (1993 SB) is a relatively small asteroid whose orbit extends beyond the orbit of Neptune.
+15788 (1993 SB) is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 1993 SB as potentially hazardous because its orbit does not bring it close to Earth.

 1993 SB's orbit is 25.80 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.